robenkleene/design-references/photoshop/photoshop-settings.md

 ## Preferences

 - Toggle on `Preferences > General > Export Clipboard` to help export the clipboard (without this copying the selection with `⇧⌘C` and pasting into another application will fail)
+- When setting up Photoshop for the first time, hit `⌘H` and choose *Hide Photoshop*

 ### Quiet